 Coon Rapids Dam is one of Anoka County’s most popular parks, including the boat launch with its own parking lot.
 You’ll be paddling on the Mighty Mississippi, which, of course, means a current and motor boat traffic.
 Here’s the map.

-For a great half-day paddle, launch here below the Dam (you’ll need to portage) and leave another car down at Riverfront Regional Park (see below).
-This is one of the Mississippi State River Water Trails in the Twin Cities.
+For a great half-day paddle, launch here below the Dam (you’ll need to portage—there isn’t an official boat launch) and leave another car down at Riverfront Regional Park (see below).
+This is part of the Mississippi River State Water Trail.

 Kordiak County Park (Columbia Heights)